Balak’s Sin of Presumption

 Before we go any further, I would like to point out something often overlooked in this story.
 Let’s take a closer look at Balak and see if we can learn anything from his mistakes.
 What do you think his first mistake was?
 What was ultimately driving him to contact Balaam for help?
 There are two different answers but they’re very much related to one another.

-Balak’s first mistake was that he assumed that Israel was going to go to war with him like they did with the Amorites.
+Balak’s first mistake was that he assumed that Israel was going to go to war with him as they did with the Amorites.
 But look at the actual dialogue with the king of the Amorites back in Numbers 21:21:

 “Then Israel sent messengers to Sihon king of the Amorites, saying, “let me pass through your land.
 We will not turn aside into fields or vineyards.
 We will not drink water from wells.
 We will go by the King’s Highway until we have passed through your territory.”